Van Nuys Airport: History

 The California Air National Guard moved out of Van Nuys in 1990, with the 146th Airlift Wing shifting to Naval Air Station Point Mugu (now Naval Base Ventura County) in Oxnard.
-In 1994, the now-vacated National Guard buildings became a critical operating site for the American Red Cross helped the victims of the devastating Northridge earthquake.
-In the early 2000s, the former Air National Guard base was converted into air operations and helicopter maintenance facilities for the Los Angeles Fire Department.
+In 1994, the now-vacated National Guard buildings became a critical operating site for the American Red Cross helping victims of the devastating Northridge earthquake.
+In the early 2000s, the facility was converted into air operations and helicopter maintenance facilities for the Los Angeles Fire Department.